whoownsphilly/wop-web/README.md

 -------

 ```
-# this will run the django server which will also serve the built react JS.
+# this will run the django server which will also serve the built vue JS.
 poetry python run manage.py runserver

 # you can run this as well if you need a hot-reload for the frontend